 Operative CRM system components directly support the six CRM sub-processes described above.
-Analytical components primarily emphasize on the processes campaign management, lead management, and offer management.
+Analytical components primarily emphasize on the processes campaign management, lead management, and offer management by evaluating different data sources and deriving conclusions about what customers are likely to need and buy.
 To cover the collaborative aspects on the process level, CRM requires activities to design interfaces to customers at customer interaction points.
-Interaction management is the design and selection of media-based communication channels like interactive voice response (IVR) or the world-wide-web (WWW) to achieve an optimal channel mix [34].
+Interaction management is the design and selection of media-based communication channels like interactive voice response (IVR) or the world wide web (WWW) to achieve an optimal channel mix (Senger et al., 2002).
 The objective is to increase the quality and value of interactions while at the same time decreasing the cost of interactions by shifting customers to less costly channels, e.g. web-self-service.

-Closely connected to interaction management is channel management which addresses the challenge of configuration and synchronization of different communication channels [12, pp. 18-19].
+Closely connected to interaction management is channel management which addresses the challenge of configuration and synchronization of different communication channels (Coughlan et al., 2001, pp. 36-8).
 Key objectives are to define organizational responsibilities for each channel, to avoid conflicts between channels, and to ensure consistent knowledge flows across different channels.

-2.3.2 Integrating Customer Relationship Management and Knowledge Management

-To achieve their goal of providing a solution for the process of the customers, enterprises need to focus on three sorts of knowledge in CRM processes [21].
+2.3.2 Integrating customer relationship management and knowledge management.
+To achieve their goal of providing a solution for the process of the customers, enterprises need to focus on three sorts of knowledge in CRM processes (Österle, 2001).
 They make up what we consider to be customer knowledge.

-- They need to understand the requirements of customers in order to address them.
-This is referred to as "knowledge about customers". - The information needs of the customers in their interaction with the enterprise require "knowledge for customers". - Finally, customers possess knowledge about the products and services they use as well as about how they perceive the offerings they purchased.
+- (1) They need to understand the requirements of customers in order to address them.
+This is referred to as "knowledge about customers". - (2) The information needs of the customers in their interaction with the enterprise require "knowledge for customers". - (3) Finally, customers possess knowledge about the products and services they use as well as about how they perceive the offerings they purchased.
 This "knowledge from customers" is valuable as it feeds into measures to improve products and services.
 Efforts need to be made to channel this knowledge back into the enterprise.

-We therefore consider CKM to include more than just knowledge from the customers (in contrast to [10]) and perceive it as a comprehensive approach for customer knowledge.
-The CKM process model as introduced by Gebert et al. 2002 [9] was the result of a collaborative research process in which the authors were involved as well.
+Unlike Gibbert et al. (2002), we therefore consider CKM to include more than just knowledge from the customers and perceive it as a comprehensive approach for customer knowledge.
+The CKM process model as introduced by Gebert et al. (2003) was the result of a collaborative research process in which the authors were involved as well.
 It offers a process perspective to illustrate which KM tools can be applied to the CRM sub-processes to achieve effective CKM.
 It introduces the four KM aspects content, competence, collaboration and composition.
-These aspects were derived by analyzing existing KM models as well as numerous case studies (for details, cf. [28], which is also based on our collaborative research).
-They will be further reinforced by the action research examples we introduce in the next section.
+These aspects were derived by analyzing existing KM models as well as numerous cases based on the collaborative research of the Institute of Information Management of the University of St Gallen as well as additional case studies recorded by the authors.
+They will be illustrated by the action research examples we introduce in the next section.

-To comprehensively cover the Customer Knowledge Management approach, the model would also have to encompass the layers of strategy and information system.
+To comprehensively cover the CKM approach, the model would also have to encompass the layers of strategy and information systems.
 We chose to omit these layers in the graphical representation to avoid excessive complexity but will explain them in this section.